rsapkf/42/docs/open-source-software.md

 - [Kotlin](https://github.com/kotlin) - Kotlin Tools and Libraries.
 - [Algolia](https://github.com/algolia) - Open source tools for building search.
 Learn more at community.algolia.com.
 - [Discord](https://github.com/discordapp) - t's time to ditch Skype and Teamspeak.
 Discord is the only free and secure all-in-one voice+text app designed for gamers that works on your desktop and phone.
+- [HashiCorp](https://github.com/hashicorp) - Consistent workflows to provision, secure, connect, and run any infrastructure for any application.
 - [QISKit](https://github.com/QISKit) - An open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.
 - [Facebook](https://github.com/facebook) - We are working to build community through open source technology.
 NB: members must have two-factor auth.
 - [Facebook Experimental](https://github.com/facebookexperimental) - These are Facebook projects that are not necessarily used in production but are being developed in the open nevertheless.
 - [Microsoft](https://github.com/microsoft) - Open source, from Microsoft with love.
 - [Netlify](https://github.com/netlify) - Netlify builds, deploys and hosts your front-end.
 - [Google](https://github.com/google) - Google ❤️ Open Source.
+- [Google APIs](https://github.com/googleapis) - Clients for Google APIs and tools that help produce them.
 - [Netflix, Inc.](https://github.com/Netflix) - Netflix Open Source Platform.
 - [Netflix-Skunkworks](https://github.com/Netflix-Skunkworks)
 - [Keybase](https://github.com/keybase) - Crypto for everyone!